The-CS-Nerds/Library-System-v3/.github/ISSUE_TEMPLATE/security_issue.md

 ---
-name: Feature Request
+name: Security Issue
-about: Suggest an idea for this project
+about: Report a security-related issue
 title: ''
-labels: 'T - Feature'
+labels: 'T - Security'
 assignees: '@library-system-dev-team'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Descripe the problem you have found.**
 A clear and concise description of what the problem is.
 Eg. I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.